RonyAbecidan/Anagrams/README.md

 The program must find such mistakes in a sentence or a paragraph knowing a sets of words in a dictionary.

-If I have time, I will extend the power of this spell checker.
-We can, for instance, considering the case where some letters are forgotten in a word
+If I have time, I will extends the power of this spell checker in considering the case where some letters are forgotten in a word

 Exemple : 'Rom' instead of 'Room'

-#### Input

-Dictionary = ['Movie','Car','Room','Supermarket','Computer']
+### Input : A .txt document with first, the words of the dictionary at each line until a line in which there will be the symbol "#" which will indicate that we start to consider sentences

+- Movie
+- Car
+- Room
+- Supermarket
+- Computer
+- #
+- Today, I will go to the supemakret because I need a copmuter for my romo
+- I am watching a moive from my cra

+### Output : Proposition of corrections for the sentences

-Sentence = 'Today, I will go to the supemakret because I need a copmuter for my romo'
+Sentence : 'Today, I will go to the supemakret because I need a copmuter for my romo'

-#### Output

-I find 3 errors, I think the correct sentence is :
+I find errors, I think the correct answer is :

-'''Today, I will go to the supermarket because I need a computer for my room'
+'Today, I will go to the supermarket because I need a computer for my room'

+Sentence : 'I am watching a moive from my cra'

+I find errors, I think the correct answer is :

+'I am watching a movie from my car'